Jesús Montero: 2013 season

 Montero began his 2013 season slowly as he compiled only a .208 batting average, three home runs, and nine RBIs in his first 29 games played.
-He was demoted to the Tacoma Rainers of the Triple-A Pacific Coast League on May 23, 2013.
+He was demoted to the Tacoma Rainiers of the Triple-A Pacific Coast League on May 23, 2013.
 As he struggled throwing out baserunners attempting stolen bases, the Mariners played Montero as a first baseman for the first time in his professional career.
 He struggled offensively with Tacoma, batting .247 with one home run and nine RBIs.

 On June 1, it was announced that Montero had sustained a torn meniscus in his left knee.
 Needing surgery to repair it, Montero was ruled out of any active competition for a period of four to six weeks.
-On August 5, Montero accepted a 50-game suspension for his involvement the Biogenesis baseball scandal, by which the Biogenesis of America clinic supplied performance-enhancing drugs to MLB players.
+On August 5, Montero accepted a 50-game suspension for his involvement in the Biogenesis baseball scandal, by which the Biogenesis of America clinic supplied performance-enhancing drugs to MLB players.
 After the regular season, Montero returned to Venezuela to play in the Venezuelan Professional Baseball League (VPBL).
 A hand injury that occurred while in a car accident ended his participation in the VPBL for the season.